 “Pittcon is the premier laboratory science conference,” said Kevin Limtao, bioengineer at Triple Ring Technologies.
 “Presenting at the conference validates the rigorous research methodologies utilized by our team and acknowledges the importance of the data from our first phase of research.”

 Hound Labs developed a proprietary scientific method to not only detect THC in breath but also to measure it in parts per trillion (picograms).
-In January 2018, at the Mass Spectrometry: Applications to the Clinical Lab (MSACL) 10th Annual Conference, UCSF Clinical Chemistry Fellow, Y. Ruben Yo, PhD, presented data confirming the sensitivity of the Hound marijuana and alcohol breathalyzer and the need to measure THC in breath below 5 pg/L.
+In January 2018, at the Mass Spectrometry: Applications to the Clinical Lab (MSACL) 10th Annual Conference, UCSF Clinical Chemistry Fellow, Y. Ruben Luo, PhD, presented data confirming the sensitivity of the HOUND® CANNABIS BREATHALYZER and the need to measure THC in breath below 5 pg/L.

-“Clinical studies with the Hound Labs device underscored the importance of incredibly sensitive tools to measure THC in breath,” commented Mr. Yo.
-“What was surprising was that the portable Hound Labs device initially had lower levels of detection than what we normally see with our mass spectrometer, so we had to develop new calibration methods to ensure our equipment measured the same low levels as the Hound breathalyzer.”
+“Clinical studies with the Hound Labs solution underscored the importance of incredibly sensitive tools to measure THC in breath,” commented Mr. Luo.
+“What was surprising was that the Hound Labs test initially had lower levels of detection than what we normally see with our mass spectrometer, so we had to develop new calibration methods to ensure our equipment measured the same low levels as the HOUND® CANNABIS BREATHALYZER.”